SymbolixAU/h3lib/README.md

 ```

 ## Design Choices

+- There is no `h3` class, or nice printing, or any fancy sugar-coating of what's returned from the functions.
+I've kept the outputs as raw / primitive as possible
 - All H3Indexes are returned as the String representation.
 If you want the `H3Index` / `uint64_t` type you need to use the C / C++ functions directly

 ## API